 In the evenings, Pan African bush dinners are an atmospheric way to enjoy meals under the stars, with entertainment from the camp’s Sukuti band.
 Private dinners for couples can also be arranged.

 Cultural tours are also on offer, in the form of a Maasai village visit.
-These are guided by local Maasai who introduce and explain the daily lives and cultural practices of the Maasai.
+These are lead by local Maasai guides who introduce and explain the daily lives and cultural practices of the Maasai.